 Criner had a couple of little labels (Shade and Spot), and these are where the first "Don And Dewey" recordings appeared.
 They were both issued around January 1957, but I'm not sure which was first.
 "Miss Sue" and "My Heart Is Aching" were vocals released on Shade, while "Slummin'" and "Fiddlin' The Blues" were instrumentals.
 Don Harris (as Don Bowman subsequently called himself; Chester thinks that "Harris" was his real name) played the electric violin and guitar; Dewey Terry played piano and overdubbed bass.
 These records did poorly, mostly because Criner didn't know how to successfully market them.

 Robert "Bumps" Blackwell (an A&R man for Art Rupe's Specialty label) took Don & Dewey to Specialty, where they started off with the frenetic "Jungle Hop."
 While their recordings didn't do all that well, the songs that they wrote were recorded extensively by others.
-"I'm Leaving It All Up To You" was a #1 Pop hit for Dale & Grace in 1963; "Farmer John" was a Top 20 hit for the Premiers in 1964 and was also done by Neil Young; "Big Boy Pete" became a smash for the Olympics; "Justine" made the charts by the Righteous Brothers (who patterned their act after Don & Dewey); and "Ko-Ko Joe" was recorded by Jerry Reed.
+"I'm Leaving It All Up To You" was a #1 Pop hit for Dale & Grace in 1963; "Farmer John" was a Top 20 hit for the Premiers in 1964 and was also done by Neil Young; "Big Boy Pete" became a smash for the Olympics; and "Justine" made the charts by the Righteous Brothers (who patterned their act after Don & Dewey).
+Note that "KoKo Joe" isn't the same song as the one later done by Jerry Reed.

 In all, there were a half-dozen singles on Specialty and two more on Fidelity (a reactivated Specialty subsidiary).
 Then, when Specialty A&R man, Sonny Bono left for Sid Talmadge's Rush and Highland labels, the guys went with him.
 This was a big mistake on their part, since Rush was too small to give them proper exposure.
 Around 1964, Don & Dewey became part of Little Richard's backup band for a while.
 They also put together a lounge act, playing the Dunes in Las Vegas for a few years.
 Finally, Don turned himself into blues violinist Don "Sugarcane" Harris (and played with Frank Zappa and John Mayall).
 Dewey, whose idol was Guitar Slim became something of a guitar legend himself.
 Don & Dewey continued to appear together over the years (including a European tour).
 Don Harris died on December 1, 1999, at age 61.
 Dewey Terry kept the "Don & Dewey" name going for a while, appearing with vocalist/keyboardist Ron Shy and drummer Don Hendricks.
 Dewey passed away on May 11, 2003 - he was 65.